nikini/ionic-gallery-modal/README.md

 ## Problems or suggestions
 Let us know or submit a PR!
 And, please, don't hesitate to contribute. :heart:

+## Changelog

+#### v0.0.7
+ * Changed to work with Ionic 2 RC-5
+ * Made a temporary fix for orientationchange bug in ios
+ * Fixed a problem that was causing apps to not build

 ## Credits
 Ciprian Mocanu - [@nikini](http://github.com/nikini)